xnvme/xnvme/docs/background/backends/upcie/cplane.md

 mapping the dma-buf, since `IOMMU_IOAS_MAP_FILE` does not accept one exported by CUDA or HIP; it is installed from the physical addresses behind it instead, by the server here and by a process that opened the controller for itself.
+The heap is registered this way when the client opens the controller, and a buffer the client allocated itself the same way when it hands it to `xnvme_mem_map()`: one registration per buffer and controller, given back on `xnvme_mem_unmap()` or with the connection.

 A host-driven GPU client can also ask for a queue whose completion queue alone lies in a region it registered, which is what `XNVME_QUEUE_P2P_CQ_MIRROR` needs: